 COVID-19 Pandemic Continues - 30-June-2022

 Some sources say that variants of the COVID-19 Omicron variant could potentially infect everyone in the Bay Area.
 Some extended care places are reimposing lockdowns.
 Attendance may be going up a bit at mass.
 The Giants are struggling.
-COVID-19 Pandemic Continues - 31-May-2022
+2023 Anniversaries

 175 years ago - 1848